MZN Company — Phase-Aware Depth Review

 TimeCompressed into an AI-native path

-StructureOne founder + AI stack
+StructureOne founder + AI-assisted workflow

 Coordination costInternalized in one node

-Integration qualityPotentially higher because it is unified
+Integration qualityPotentially more coherent because it is unified, subject to review

 If You Want Numbers

-Documented assets
+Mapped assets

 7